 Leaders implement visions like Feiner's law of "Building a Cathedral" - meaning convince your people that they're building a cathedral, not cutting stone.
 I believe this metaphor has also been used in Buddhism.
 Hence, convincing people to build a cathedral also depends on the art of collaboration which leads us to our next speaker.
 Sarah Miller Caldicott, the great grandniece of Thomas Edison, will give a keynote address on "Leading Innovative Teams" through collaborative methods.
 Sarah is an innovative expert, award winning speaker and trainer who has expanded Edison's paradigm of world-changing innovation and collaboration methods into the twenty-first century.
 We're very excited about her upcoming talk on April 23rd.
 For more information, click on the Columbia Business School Alumni Club of New York link above.
 In short, collaboration is a vital part of the innovation process.
 Leaders need to leverage the diversity of strengths and information their teams bring to the table in addition to teamwork where everyone has a part to play.
 We're truly looking forward to learning more about this superskill "collaboration" as a force for innovation in creating new products, services, companies, industries and who knows maybe even new philosophies and paradigms for peaceful co-existence in the world.
 In summary, these leadership talks' series provide a real opportunity to learn and grow professionally as well as provide tools to enhance your personal life.
 That's Laura's brief takeaway on leadership development!

-Laura is a Certified Leadership/Life Empowerment Coach, Author, Poet, Playwright, and Contributor to HuffPost.
+Laura is a Certified Leadership/Life Empowerment Coach, Author, Poet, Playwright, former Contributor to HuffPost and current Contributor to ThriveGlobal.

 She served as a past Board Member and Corporate Secretary for the Foreign Press Association Scholarship Fund, Columbia Business School Alumni Club, and The Pen & Brush, Inc., an international arts nonprofit dedicated to women.